OpenCAGE/AssetEditor/README.md

 The latest stable version can be downloaded [by clicking here](https://github.com/MattFiler/AlienPAK/raw/master/AlienPAK.exe).

-On launch, the toolkit will automatically alert you when a new version is available.
+On launch, the toolkit will automatically alert you if a new version is available.

 ### This project is a work in progress.